brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 2:15pm - 3:00pm: Worked on setting a default table for trip details when page is rendered and highlighting the selected category.

+* 3:00pm - 4:00pm: Worked on adding styling to application, starting with multi-step form.

 <!-- NOTES:

 Conditionally render trips by having a toggle feature.